-During this hour-long CADCA TV program, we’ll hear why some schools are leery of participating in drug surveys and how you as a coalition can try to calm those fears.
+During this hour-long CADCA TV program, we’ll hear why some schools are leery of participating in drug surveys and how you as a coalition can try to calm their fears.
 Survey experts will teach how to get things organized before approaching a school.
 You’ll also learn about a coalition in Hartford, Connecticut that forged a strong partnership with local schools, and how this partnership has helped strengthen the coalition’s mission.
-Also, see how one coalition formed its own school to help a part of the population that was underserved.
+Also, see how one coalition formed its own school to help a part of the population that was under-served.

 - Learn how to approach schools about data collection

 - Find out why schools are often leery about surveys

 - See how a coalition formed its own school to help and under-served part of the population

 Vice President and Chief Science Officer at Community Systems Group, a national public health consulting and evaluation firm.

 Mr. Evensen has worked with hundreds of local partnerships to address a wide variety of health issues including substance abuse, teen pregnancy, literacy, youth suicide, immunization, nutrition, physical activity and HIV prevention.
 Mr. Evensen holds a master’s degree and is currently a Ph.D. candidate at the World Health Organization Collaborating Centre for Community Health and Development in the Department of Applied Behavioral Science at the University of Kansas.

 Paul has been involved in nearly every aspect of coalition work as a former Executive Director, Evaluator, Board Member and volunteer.
 He was the Executive Director of the Upstate HIV Prevention Coalition in Greenville, SC and has been the volunteer evaluator for Safe Streets of Topeka Kansas for the past eleven years.
 Mr. Evensen is the co-founder of two non-profit organizations and currently lives in St Louis, Missouri.

 Pride Surveys, President